tracetheheat/tracetheheat.github.io/_posts/2019-13-10-Mobility-as-a-Service-how-far-are-we-pt2.md

 ## 1. Transport Modes and Services

-Application of the Maas wouldn’t make sense if there wouldn’t be enough transportation modes and services, which operates in the city.
+Application of the Maas wouldn’t make sense if there weren't enough transportation modes and services, which operate in the city.

 The table below presents the current transportation offer.